 IPR Director and economist Diane Whitmore Schanzenbach recommends policymakers take steps to firm up the social safety net given the damage the coronavirus pandemic has done to the economy.
 In recent reports analyzing the COVID Impact Survey and Census Household Pulse Survey data, she details the nation’s widespread food crisis, which has increased significantly for households with children.

 Only 30% of Chicago’s residents are African American, yet as of late June they comprise 44% of those who have died from COVID-19, according to Chicago’s Department of Public Health.
 Both African American and Latinx residents are also getting sick from COVID-19 at higher rates than White residents.
 IPR researchers have heeded the call for data and policy perspectives through surveys and antibody testing.

 As the COVID-19 pandemic continues to spread, with the U.S. now leading the world in reported cases, an international team of leading social scientists came together to analyze what the social and behavioral sciences can tell us about current responses to the pandemic.
 Among them were IPR faculty political scientist James Druckman and psychologist Eli Finkel.
 Stanford sociologist Robb Willer and New York University neural psychologist Jay Van Bavel led the overall effort.

 Social Science Research in a COVID-19 World

-IPR experts are responding to unparalleled calls from governments, foundations, and citizens for more evidence to answer pressing questions about the virus’ effect on our social, cultural, political, and economic institutions.
-These new projects include launching a survey on social and behavioral impacts and developing a test for SARS-CoV-2 antibodies, as well as recommendations for how to strengthen the social safety net.
+IPR experts are responding to unparalleled calls for more evidence to answer pressing questions about the virus’ effect on our social, cultural, political, and economic institutions.
+These new projects include launching a survey on social and behavioral attitudes, developing a test for SARS-CoV-2 antibodies, and analyzing food insecurity.
 Read more about their new and ongoing research related to COVID-19.